it480-spring-18/reading-6-clearing-a-career-path-raphaelmnsu/README.md

 Questions
 ---------

 1. What's the main reason that people leave a career in testing, according to the article?
-(Bear in mind it was written in 2000!) **Answer:**
+(Bear in mind it was written in 2000!) **Answer:** Based on the time that the article was written it says that people often leave a career in testing because it is often viewed as undesireable and unchallenging career track.
+They also say that testing is not that important to product success.
-1. What are the stages in their proposed career path for testers? **Answer:**
+1. What are the stages in their proposed career path for testers?
+**Answer:** The stages in testers proposed career path are Apprenticeship, mastery (full-fledged software test Engineers), specialization, leadership (lead software test specialist), enterprise software tester.

 Prerequisites
 -------------